 Bio

-I am a research fellow (postdoc starting November 2023) at the Center for Governance and Culture in Europe (GCE), University of St. Gallen, Switzerland, where I study irregularised migration.
-More generally, I am an anthropologist working at the intersections of critical border studies and the field of “affective sciences” to bring to light the undeniable power of emotions, feelings, motivations, moods, and other affective processes in the migratory lives of people subjected to unequal mobility through restrictive border regimes.
+I am a postdoctoral research fellow at the University of Zurich, Switzerland.
+Trained in the field of anthropology, I work at the intersections of critical migration research and affect studies to bring to light the undeniable power of emotions, feelings, motivations, moods, and other affective processes in the migratory lives of people subjected to unequal mobility through restrictive border regimes.

-In June 2023, I handed in my doctoral dissertation at the Institute of Social and Cultural Anthropology, University of Munich (LMU) (viva/defence pending).
+I was awarded a PhD in social and cultural anthropology at the University of Munich (LMU).
 My doctoral research inquired into irregularised migration and in/voluntary return as part of a DFG-funded project led by Professor Martin Sökefeld.
-Between 2019 and 2022, I conducted over a year of multi-sited ethnographic fieldwork in Germany, Pakistan, and Italy, in addition to several months of “remote research” during periods of travel restrictions due to the Covid-19 pandemic.
-Over this time, I investigated the everyday experiences of irregularised migrants holding Pakistani citizenship.
-Starting with their precarious legal status in Germany and Italy, I probed into their often coerced, if not forced, return to Pakistan and the strategies they devised to overcome or challenge such a return.
-As such, my work with irregularised Pakistanis complements a growing body of anthropological knowledge and ethnographic research on so-called "voluntary returns" that has thus far focused largely on Africa and Latin America.
+My multi-sited ethnographic research tries to understand the irregularised migration (and return) of people holding Pakistani citizenship.
+Starting with their precarious legal status in Germany and Italy, I probe into their often coerced, if not forced, return to Pakistan and the strategies they devised to overcome or challenge such a return.
+As such, my work–awarded the 2024 dissertation prize for the faculty of cultural studies at LMU–complements a growing body of anthropological knowledge and ethnographic research on so-called "voluntary returns" that has thus far focused largely on Africa and Latin America.

-Some of my past publications have focused on the impact of migration, biography and gender on the ageing process (Journal of Bodies, Sexualities, and Masculinities, 2020); how so-called “voluntary returnees" lack volition and agency due to (supra)national policies and practices of German officials (NUST Press, 2020); gendered affects and vulnerabilities in the lives of irregularised and returning migrants (Routledge, 2023); the entanglement of religious cosmologies and restrictive migration regimes in the lives of irregularised migrants from Pakistan (Journal of Ethnic and Migration Studies, under review).
+Some of my past publications have focused on the impact of migration, biography and gender on the ageing process (Journal of Bodies, Sexualities, and Masculinities, 2020); how so-called “voluntary returnees" lack volition and agency due to (supra)national policies and practices of German officials (NUST Press, 2020); gendered affects and vulnerabilities in the lives of irregularised and returning migrants (Routledge, 2023); the entanglement of religious cosmologies and restrictive migration regimes in the lives of irregularised migrants from Pakistan (JEMS, 2024); and reflections on ethnographic research more generally (Transcript, 2024).
 Please see publications for a complete list.

 My interest in social anthropology is heavily interdisciplinary.
 While my work lies at the nexus of anthropology of migration and affect theory, I am also interested in research on and discussions around the issues of religion, power, violence, borders, the state, inequality and gender.
 Particularly stimulating for me is the intersection of anthropological inquiry into some of these issues with other fields, such as moral philosophy, political science and sociocultural psychology.
 These interests have been shaped by my Master’s degree in medical anthropology from Heidelberg University and multidisciplinary training from the prestigious School of Liberal Arts (University College Utrecht) at Utrecht University, where I received my Bachelor’s degree on a full scholarship.